 Why You Should Love Work Samples

-1. You will Stand Out in the Crowd
+1. You Will Stand out in the Crowd

 Gives you an unfair advantage over other job applicants if you submit your work samples before or during your interview.
-Most interviewees will not do this, and so you instantly become outstanding and may get onto the hiring list right away.
+Most interviewers will not do this, and so you instantly become outstanding and may get onto the hiring list right away.

 2. Proof Positive of Your Ability